mebauer/mebauer.github.io/index.md

 ### Python Data Analysis Tutorials

-I have a passion for learning and teaching Python for Data Science in an open source and reporoducible way.
+I have a passion for learning and teaching Python for data science in an open source and reproducible way.
 Below are two projects that demonstrate how to work with Python and utilize datasets on NYC Open Data.
-Note: "Data Analysis Using Python" has +240 GitHub stars and has been popular in the NYC Open Data community.
+Note: "Data Analysis Using Python" has +240 GitHub stars and has been popular in the NYC data science community.
 - [Data Analysis Using Python: A Beginner’s Guide Featuring NYC Open Data](https://github.com/mebauer/data-analysis-using-python)
 - [Socrata Open Data API (SODA) Tutorial Using NYC Open Data](https://github.com/mebauer/sodapy-tutorial-nyc-opendata)